edison-tran/Stroke-Prediction/README.md

 no causation between risk factors and stroke occurrence.
 When looking at the impact of smoking habits, individuals that had never smoked before had a 49% decrease in stroke rate, whereas individuals that had formerly smoked had a 350% increase in stroke rate and individuals that still smoke had a 161% increase in stroke rate.

+## Geographic Disparities
+Regarding the influence of residence, whether individuals resided in urban or rural environments, a slight yet discernible difference was observed in stroke occurrences.
+Individuals located in urban environments had a stroke incidence rate of roughly 4.44% higher than those living within rural locations.
+While not indicative of a drastic disparity, this distinction in stroke rate suggests subtle differences in environmental or lifestyle factors.
+Urban factors such as dietary standards(increased consumption of processed foods), air pollution, level of physical activity, or lack of sleep may contribute to the differential.
+In contrast, factors may consist of limited healthcare accessibility, scarcity of resources(crucial nutrients may be absent), or climate change factors could also subtly influence stroke incidence for rural inhabitants.

 # Conclusion
 Through understanding the importance of stroke-related signifiers and establishing them through data-driven modeling, key demographics were